Frankluox/LightningFSL/README.md

 A friendly framework for Few-Shot Learning base on pytorch-lightning.

-Usage:
+# Usage:

-simple usage for running Prototypical Network (temporarily only supported):
+Simple usage for running Prototypical Network (temporarily only supported):

 bash run.sh

-Advanced:
+# Advanced:

-write your own module, datasetmodule and set_config file, then run set_config file first to generate config.yaml, then execute run.py file to run the program.
+Write your own module, datasetmodule and set_config file, then run set_config file first to generate config.yaml, then execute run.py file to run the program.